Antonie J.W.G. Visser1,2 and Olaf J. Rolinski2

 Nanometer-sized crystals of certain semiconductors, such as cadmium selenide (CdSe), have interesting luminescent properties.
 After photon absorption, the wavelength of luminescence depends on the nature of the semiconductor material, and on the size of the crystal.
 The light emission is due to a phenomenon known as quantum confinement.
 Therefore these nanocrystals are called 'quantum dots'.
 In quantum dots, electrons, holes and excitons are confined in all three spatial dimensions.
 The smaller the quantum dot is, the shorter is the emission wavelength.
 The color of luminescence of CdSe quantum dots varies from violet to red, when the size increases from 2 nm to 7 nm.
 The emission color of quantum dots can be tuned from the visible throughout the infrared by the careful choice of materials and sizes (Figure 28).
 The quantum yield of luminescence can be increased by coating the quantum dot with a layer of zinc sulfide (ZnS), which has a much larger band gap (see Table 3), and finally with a polymer.
 This protective layer will reduce non-radiative decay processes responsible for the low quantum yield.

 Figure 28.
 Luminescence of various quantum dots illuminated with UV light.
 Picture from Evident Technologies.
+[NOTE: This company has apparently removed quantum dots from their production.]

 Over the past decade, quantum dots have been used in the confocal fluorescence microscopy of cells, thereby replacing organic fluorescent dyes.
 The improved photo-stability of quantum dots allows acquisition of many consecutive two-dimensional confocal images that can be reconstructed into a high-resolution three-dimensional confocal image.
 Another application taking advantage of their photostability is the tracking of certain biological molecules attached to quantum dots ("biosensors") in living cells and animals (mice) over extended periods of time (even months).
 First attempts have been made to use quantum dots for tumor targeting.
 One of the remaining issues with quantum dot probes is their in vivo